-But considering that we only base this list upon our own personal experiences, I finally felt like we had enough of a library of experiences to yield something both to be proud of as well as respectable that this has now become quite the difficult task.
+But considering that we only base this list upon our own personal experiences, I feel like we have such a large library of experiences to yield something both to be proud of as well as respectable that this has now become quite the difficult task.

 You can see this for yourself by looking at the ratings of each of the individual waterfalls mentioned here.

 Just to give you an idea of the diversity and quantity of waterfalls in this beautiful country, we even have a page dedicated to Japan’s Waterfalls showcasing all the ones we’ve visited so far!

 So without further ado, we present our favorite waterfalls from Japan in reverse order…

 My parents and I went out of our way to visit this waterfall well north of Tokyo towards the northern border of Ibaraki-ken (by the infamous Fukushima-ken).

 However, we went on quite the public transport adventure after outsmarting ourselves and taking the wrong train resulting in missing a rare connection in Mito.